 Once the sun goes down sangria, calimocho and cerveza flows in abundance.
-The idea is that on the night of Sant Joan (referred to as Nit del Foc or “Night of Fire” in Catalan), the sun reaches its highest point before beginning to drop.
-The sun is seen as a symbol of fertility and wealth, and so it must be given strength.
+On the night of Sant Joan (referred to as Nit del Foc or “Night of Fire” in Catalan), the sun reaches its highest point before beginning to drop.
+The sun is a symbol of fertility and wealth, and so it must be given strength.
 The strength is provided by bonfires and fireworks lit throughout the city.

 God, I love this culture!